vimaurya/genPass/README.md

 ```
 where `-u` is your username and `-d` is the domain where you will use this password, this is to ensure that you can use different password for different domains.

-Then it will ask you to enter your temppass which should specifically be 6 digit long.
+Then it will ask you to enter your temppass which acts as a seed for the password and only you can know that and it should specifically be 6 digit long.

 ![image](https://github.com/user-attachments/assets/2cc2c250-08f6-4965-b7d8-09ef1d1470bd)